-- 3.18 We currently utilise an Employer's Guide to inform our Scheme Employers of their administration responsibilities.
-This is available on the employer's part of the website. - 3.19 The Pensions Office uses the 'CIVICA UPM' database to hold member records.
+We currently utilise the website to inform our Scheme Employers of their administration responsibilities.
+This is available on the employer's part of the website.

+The Pensions Office uses the 'CIVICA UPM' database to hold member records.
 Future developments include achieving greater web compatibility and the transmission of data electronically.
-A project is currently underway to develop an employer portal so that our larger employers have access through the internet to the pension records of their employees together with a calculation suite, for the provision of estimates direct to employees. - 3.20 Further database developments are planned to improve data capture.
+A project is currently underway to develop an employer portal so that our larger employers have access through the internet to the pension records of their employees together with a calculation suite, for the provision of estimates direct to employees.